Unraveling Secrets: Mia’s Emotional Journey

 November 01, 2020

-November 8, will be the second anniversary of the Camp Fire, which burned the majority of the town of Paradise off of the map.
+November 8 will mark two years since the Camp Fire occurred.
+It burned most of the town of Paradise off the map.

 Judy and I were there that morning.
 We shouldn’t have been.
 We didn’t know what was happening.
-I relied on warnings from my phone to alert me that we were driving into danger.
+I relied on my phone’s warnings to alert me that we were driving into danger.
 Residents in Paradise had been told that the fire was far away and moving away from them.
 The warnings I waited for were never sent.
-The fire was moving way too fast, and even if we had checked before leaving home, it is likely we would have been told it was fine up there.
+The fire was moving way too fast.
+Even if we had checked before leaving home, we would likely have been told it was fine up there.

-The reason we were even attempting to go to Paradise that morning was that Judy had an appointment at the Feather River Cancer Center.
+We attempted to go to Paradise that morning because Judy had an appointment.
+Her appointment was at the Feather River Cancer Center.

-When we went out to my car, I could tell something about the sun did not look right.
-Before I realized the strange light was being caused by smoke, I mentioned to Judy that I hoped we could even get up to her appointment.
-We had tried weeks earlier to get a quicker appointment based on the speed her lymph nodes were growing.
+When we went out to my car, I could tell that something about the sun did not look right.
+Before I realized the strange light was caused by smoke, I told Judy I hoped we could even make it to her appointment.
+We had tried weeks earlier to get a quicker appointment based on the speed at which her lymph nodes were growing.
 We had been turned down.
 That made it more important to get up there, or at least to try.

-Once we were on the freeway starting the trip, of course, we had a better view of the smoke, but I could not tell where it was related to where we were going.
+Once we were on the freeway starting the trip, we had a better view of the smoke.
+Of course, I could not tell its relation to where we were going.
 I know, we should have pulled over and called ahead.
-From what we found out later, they were either already gone, or they would not have had any information about the fire’s location.
+From what we later found out, they were either already gone.
+Alternatively, they might not have had any information about the fire’s location.
 The residents had been told early on that Paradise was in no danger.
 Nothing looked out of the ordinary except for the smoke.
-As we got closer to Paradise, everyone we could see appeared to be doing the usual things we see them do when we are on the way up there.
+As we got closer to Paradise, everyone seemed to be doing their usual activities.
+We always observe these activities when we head up there.
 The smoke was ominous appearing; I could hear ash falling onto my car.
 But people were out in their yards seemingly unaware of anything out of the ordinary.

 On Pearson near Pentz Road, it even got sunny for a stretch on the way up.
-I remember telling Judy that maybe the fire wasn’t going to be a problem, after all.
+I remember telling Judy that maybe the fire wouldn’t be a problem after all.
 We turned left from Pearson to Pentz, and it was like entering a nightmare.
 We had not seen any first responders the entire trip up.
 That is because they were already up along Pentz.

 Our trip back down Pentz was more harrowing than it had just been a couple of minutes earlier.
 There were the beginnings of burning embers blowing across the road as we made our way to Pearson.
-I had a choice of turning right on Pearson or trying to get back down along Pentz.
-Since Pentz followed along the edge of the canyon for a while, and I didn’t know the fires exact location, I decided to turn right back down Pearson.
-I knew that traffic probably would be gridlock going this way, but I knew also that as slow as we might be going, it would take us away from the fire.
+I had a choice: turn right onto Pearson or try to get back down along Pentz.
+Pentz followed along the edge of the canyon for a while.
+I didn’t know the fire’s exact location.
+Therefore, I decided to turn right back down Pearson.
+I knew that traffic would probably be gridlocked this way.
+However, I also knew that no matter how slow we might be going, it would take us away from the fire.
 A quarter-mile or so down Pearson, where it had been sunny just a few minutes earlier, it was as dark as midnight.
 And the traffic was stopped.
-A sign that had not been noticeable there a bit earlier mocked us; “Evacuation Route.”
+A sign that had not been noticeable there a bit earlier mocked us: “Evacuation Route.”
 The arrow pointed downhill.
 That much was a plus.

 This section of Pearson has a couple of ridges it crosses.
 The traffic had stopped at the bottom of a switchback on the downhill portion of the first ridge.
 The hilly terrain here may have saved us.
 But from what I heard later, the fire was much closer now than I realized.
 It was just being blocked from view by the ridge.
 It was a two-lane road here, and the uphill lane was periodically taken over by a first responder headed in the direction of the fire.
-Checking the rearview mirrors, there was a reddish glow to the smoke.
+Checking the rear view mirrors, the smoke had a reddish glow.

-Then suddenly, there would be a caravan of emergency vehicles headed downhill.
-I later realized that amongst these vehicles, was the remaining group of workers evacuating from the hospital, having been rescued after a Cal Fire Bulldozer operator had taken matters into his own hands and pushed broken down cars off of Pearson Road.
+Then, suddenly, a caravan of emergency vehicles would head downhill.
+I later realized that among these vehicles, was the remaining group of workers evacuating from the hospital, having been rescued after a Cal Fire Bulldozer operator had taken matters into his own hands and pushed broken down cars off of Pearson Road.
 As I said, it was happening much closer to us than I had known at the time.

 Overall, I remained calm.
 It would not help at that point to lose control.
 And since Judy had pretty bad anxiety around that time, I knew I had to make things seem OK, even if on the inside everything was telling me it was otherwise.

 At one point when traffic had barely budged on a flatter section of Pearson for what seemed like an eternity, suddenly I saw this young guy was skateboarding along the side of the road just like all of this was an everyday experience for him.
-I turned to Judy to point him out to her saying, “Now, there is something you don’t see every day.”
+I turned to Judy to point him out to her, saying, “Now, there is something you don’t see every day.”
 If we hadn’t been in this situation, I might have started laughing.
-Nothing we had seen so far fit the category of being in any way an everyday sight.
-Judy was beyond even noticing him.
+Nothing we had seen so far fit the category of being an everyday sight in any way.
+Judy was beyond noticing him.
 Wherever she had escaped to, I let her stay there.
-I had to stay alert through all of it.
+I had to stay alert throughout it all.
 Everything seemed out of sync with reality.

-There wasn’t a lot of anything we were seeing that would fit into a normal “everyday” experience.
+There wasn’t much of anything we saw that would fit into a normal “everyday” experience.
 Just down from the skateboarding guy, we saw a group of four men standing out along the road drinking coffee.
 Just another leisurely morning drinking coffee with the guys.
 They didn’t seem to have a care in the world.
-It could be they did not know yet why we were all out there.
+It could be that they did not yet know why we were all out there.
 Or they were waiting for the traffic to clear so they could join it.
 Someone ahead of us must have asked them if they knew a shortcut to get back to Skyway ahead of the traffic.
 The men pointed out the directions and talked to the people in the car.
 The car turned off at the next intersection.
-Judy and I knew though that there would be no shortcuts out of Paradise now.
+Judy and I knew, though, that there would be no shortcuts out of Paradise now.
 We stuck to the designated evacuation route.
 Well, I knew anyway.
 Judy wasn’t talking at this point.

 By the time we got back to the Skyway, I could see that the fire had “spotted” into the Butte Creek Canyon side of Paradise.
 We knew people who lived there, just as we knew many people in Paradise.
 The guys directing traffic at the intersection were noticeably frantic.
 I could see on their faces that they were completely aware of the location of the fire and that we needed to get moving.
 Very glad to oblige if you can get these guys in front of us to cooperate.

-We had a brief faster period of traffic before the Chico congestion backed-up on us, but I was pretty sure by then that the fire was not going to catch up with us.
-Judy told me later that we had stopped 12 times on the Skyway due to heavy traffic.
+We had a brief period of faster traffic before the Chico congestion backed up on us, but I was pretty sure by then that the fire was not going to catch up with us.
+Judy later told me we had stopped 12 times on the Skyway due to heavy traffic.
 Thinking back, I know I was more concerned about the stops back in Paradise.
 I think she must have blocked the memory of that part of the trip.

 As sick as Judy was by then, she still opened up our home to take in a couple we knew who had lost everything in the fire.
 They moved on again as soon as they could.
 They could tell Judy wasn’t well enough to have house guests for any reason, even though they needed the place to stay.

 Judy and I returned to our daily trip to our favorite café.
-The fire was still burning but firefighters were making progress especially on the main fire break between us and Paradise.
+The fire was still burning, but firefighters were making progress, especially on the main fire break between Paradise and us.
 The conversations we heard or took part in were about the fire.

 On one such day, Judy and I sat at a table near the front entrance.
 My view allowed me to be the first to see a group of five Cal Fire personnel walking towards the entrance.
 I stood up and opened the door for them.
 As they filed past me, I started clapping.
 People already at tables turned and saw them.
 Soon, everyone in the room had stood and started clapping and cheering.
 I was close to tears.
 There are still issues I have to work through.